 You can get a direct train from Naples to Paestum, although there are only a few in each direction each day, so I would recommend planning your timings carefully.
 The small town around the site has some nice restaurants, so it usually makes sense to have lunch there.

-There are some options for guided tours and I would recommend one of the following.
+There are some options for guided tours, like this excellent tour with an archaeologist, and I would also recommend one of the following: